Yerkes Observatory: Dedication

-The Observatory was dedicated on October 21, 1897, and there was a large party with university, astronomers, and scientists.
+The Observatory was dedicated on October 21, 1897, and there was a large party with university staff, astronomers, and scientists.

 Before the dedication, a conference of astronomers and astrophysicists was hosted at Yerkes Observatory, taking place on October 18–20, 1897.
 This is noted as a precursor to the founding of the American Astronomical Society.

 Although dedicated in 1897, it was founded in 1892.
 Also, astronomical observations had started in the summer of 1897 before the dedication.